williamthome/euneus/README.md

 {ok,<<"{\"foo\":\"bar\",\"bar\":{\"0\":\"ok\"}}">>}
 ```

-Another option is to convert proplists to maps before the encoding.
-The reason is because it's impossible to know when a list is a proplist and also because a proplist cannot be decoded.
+The reason for that is because it's impossible to know when a list is a proplist and also because a proplist cannot be decoded.
 Please see the [Why not more built-in types?](#why-not-more-built-in-types) section for more info about this decision.

 ## Differences to Thoas